ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

   - BILLY Maxime
 ---

+# Acknowledgements

+We would like to express our sincere gratitude to our internship supervisor at VKU, Hoang Huu Duc, for his valuable guidance and support throughout our internship.

+We also wish to thank the Vietnamese Korean University (VKU) for providing us with the opportunity to work in their buildings in a welcoming environment.

+Additionally, our thanks go to the VKU Security Lab (VSL) for the training provided through their CTF platform ([vsl.ce.vku.udn.vn](https://vsl.ce.vku.udn.vn/)).
+The interactive challenges have greatly enhanced our cybersecurity skills.

 # Introduction

 Understanding the mechanisms of Distributed Denial of Service (DDoS) attacks is crucial in cybersecurity.
 This paper explores the lifecycle of a DDoS attack, from the initial infection of hosts to the denial of service for a website.